ghtorrent/ghtorrent.org/faq.md

 ideas and support over time.
 Here is a (hopefuly not partial) list of them:

 Sebastian Bates, Derek Brown, Arie van Deursen, Daniel German, Bogdan Vasilescu

+Financial support has been provided by the following organizations:

+* TU Delft: purchace and running costs for initial servers (2012 -- late 2015)
+* Microsoft: donation of Azure tokens for running the project infrastructure (late 2015 -- late 2016)

 ## How can I...?